SEA Aquarium Singapore Review & How to Go Guide

 SEA Aquarium

-11. After you turn left, you will spot the S.E.A.
-Aquarium on ahead.
+11. After you turn left, you will spot the SEA Aquarium on ahead.
 The ticketing booth of the aquarium is located on your right.

 SEA Aquarium Ticket Booth